Riccardo-Andreatta/angular2-useful-swiper-demo/README.md

 See [angular2-useful-swiper](https://www.npmjs.com/package/angular2-useful-swiper) for more details about the Angular wrapper.

-See [Swiper API](http://idangero.us/swiper/api/) for all the options available to the Swiper.
+See [Swiper API](http://idangero.us/swiper/api/) for all the options available for the Swiper.